On this page

 • Understand basic installation and code configurations using JavaScript.

-• Implement a simple SPA use case and sign a user in to the application.
+• Implement a simple SPA use case and sign a user in to the app.

 What you need